lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * If EAD_1 is present then make it available to the application for EAD processing.

-If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC session MUST be discontinued.
+If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the  protocol MUST be discontinued.

 ## EDHOC Message 2 {#m2}